 I’ve added my thoughts on IST-3 at the very bottom and updated the table below.

 - I can’t find MRS data for the atlantis A trial

 - only the most recent ECASS data reported a NINDS definition of SICH

 - the SITS studies are both observational registry data

 I’ve presented on this a couple of times but this is gonna require a few parts, so be patient with me.
-This is not quite a deep-dive in the SMART EM sense, more of a shallow dive you might do with a snorkel rather than a full on SCUBA.
+This is not quite a deep-dive, more of a shallow dive you might do with a snorkel rather than a full on SCUBA.